Universal interface fluctuations in the contact process: Results

 The CP scaling function changes quantitatively with $d$, although its qualitative behavior does not.
 In particular, the $d=1$ case is worth considering in detail.
 As noted above, for systems in the 1D KPZ universality class with periodic boundary conditions, the height covariance $C_1(r,t)$ behaves as

-where ${\rm Airy}_1(u)$ denotes the covariance of the ${\rm Airy}_1$ process \cite{halpin-healy2015, Takeuchi2018, bornemann2010}, and $a_1$ and $a_2$ are fitting constants.
+where ${\rm Airy}_1(u)$ denotes the covariance of the ${\rm Airy}_1$ process \cite{Halpin-Healy2015, Takeuchi2018, bornemann2010}, and $a_1$ and $a_2$ are fitting constants.
 Our numerical data for $C_1(r,t)$ in $d=1$ seem to agree with Eq.\ \eqref{eq:airy1}, as shown in Fig.\ \ref{fig:1Dc1Airy}.
 While admittedly quantitative differences exist for small values of $r/t^{1/z}$ (see the inset of Fig.\ \ref{fig:1Dc1Airy}), the relative error between the theoretical and the numerical curves in this region is not larger than $3\%$.

 In two and three dimensions, our numerical CP data for $C_1(\boldsymbol{r},t)$ do not scale with ${\rm Airy}_1(u)$ (not shown), and are not expected to as, e.g.\ for the KPZ class itself, Airy$_n$ behavior seems to be specific of the one dimensional case.
+Our data for 2D do not seem to agree with the 2D $KPZ$ universality class either, whose covariance is numerically well-characterized \cite{Halpin-Healy2014,Almeida2014}.
+The CP front covariances, for each dimension, are also available as open data from \cite{datasetC1}.